 Getting this installed yourself would require root access on either your VPS (Virtual Private Server) or dedicated server, or you can contact support to have us install the ClamAV anti-virus plugin for you for a $25 installation fee.
-You can follow the steps below to get ClamAV setup if you already have root access.
+You can follow the steps below to learn how to install virus scanner in cPanel and scan your site.

 Install and configure ClamAV plugin in WHM

 - Log into WHM as the root user.

 - In the top-left Find box, type in plugins, then click on Manage Plugins.

 - Click the Install ClamAV for cPanel button.

 The installation process can take a good amount of time, upwards of 10 minutes, so be patient and don’t close the web browser until it completes.
 When it finishes you’ll see a “ClamAV for cPanel” is now installed message at the bottom of the screen.